What is hematocrit?

 Why would you need to get a hematocrit test done?

-If a person shows signs of anaemia, polycythemia, erythrocytosis, dehydration or dietary deficiencies
+If a person shows signs of anemia, polycythemia, erythrocytosis, dehydration or dietary deficiencies

 Also, if the person is not responding well to the treatment or showing any of the above-mentioned symptoms, this test is performed which is usually included in the CBC test.